Idodoo/API-assignment/README.md

 Features
-.
-Using a GET method to return a JSON object
+1. Using a GET method to return a JSON object

-.
-Uploading a file(excel) then convert content of file to JSON File
+2. Convert File(Excel) to JSON via POST

 Project Setup